Find hidden loop problems – Ground Leak Detected with Loop Diagnostics

 Typical Error Conditions

 The PIE 334Plus is supplying the loop voltage.
 A calibrated transmitter is limiting the loop current to 12.00mA.
 An additional 0.51 mA is not controlled by the transmitter and is leaking somewhere in the loop.
-Click on the link below to see a video demonstration of Loop Diagnostics in action.
+Click on the link Hidden loop problems found for more information on troubleshooting loops as well as a video demonstration of Loop Diagnostics in action.

 The PIE 334Plus is supplying the loop voltage.
 There is a control loop error.
 This may be a transmitter (set for upscale burnout) with a bad or missing sensor, or a short in the loop